sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 6. How do you stop Brute-Force Attacks?

-- Adding a CAPTCHA functionality to the login forms.
+- Adding a **CAPTCHA** functionality to the login forms.
 - Enforce account lockout mechanism for a maximum of three to four wrong attempts.
 - Fastest fix for a temporary period would be blocking the particular ip address that is making the brute force attempts.
 - Authentication Delays.

 ### 7. What's the difference between an "Exploit" and a "Payload"?

 An exploit is the medium in which the payload is contained.
-Both represent a "piece of code", but a payload does contain the actual attack whereas an exploit can be termed as a "carrier".
-To make the explanation more clear and precise, take a rifle/gun for an instance.
-The "Gun" is the exploit whereas the "bullet" is the actual payload.
+Both represent a _piece of code_, but a payload does contain the actual attack whereas an exploit can be termed as a _carrier_.
+To make the explanation more clear and precise, take a Gun for an instance.
+The "Gun" is the exploit whereas the "Bullet" is the actual payload.

 ### 8. Why is encryption used for confidentiality instead of encoding?